hanruihua/slave_multirobot/README.md

 ### For UWB (nlink)

-**Attention**: The byte rate of serial should equal to the ros loop rate when you want read the serial data.
+**Attention**: The byte rate of serial should equal to the ros loop rate when you want read the serial data(when you use the slave_uwb node).
+If you use the modified nlink uwb node, you can ignore this ros loop rate requirements.

 serial
 > sudo apt-get install ros-kinetic-serial